ohm-app/sony-headphones-bluetooth-documentation/docs/Protocol/RFCOMM.md

-# Data Structure
+# RFCOMM

-The protocol uses the L2CAP and RFCOMM protocols to communicate over Bluetooth.
+The protocol uses the [L2CAP](L2CAP.md) and RFCOMM protocols to communicate over Bluetooth.
 Understanding how an RFCOMM frame is structured is important to understand captured Bluetooth packets.

 ## RFCOMM Frame